 text by Brenda Tempelaars courtesy: De Fabriek, Eindhoven, NL

 A white man carrying a camera bag poses in front of a large shipwreck.
-He is dressed in shorts, polo shirt,and baseball cap.
+He is dressed in shorts, polo shirt, and baseball cap.
 The setting is cinematic, like a backdrop for a Hollywood film.
 But the man on Shipwreck Beach is one of only a handful of tourists who visit Angola.
 Visas are notoriously difficult to obtain.
 He has found the final resting place for the dozens of ships spread widely across this elusive sandy stretch of the southern Atlantic Ocean.
 On his trip down this old iron lane, the man uncovers the many legends surrounding the origin of these wrecks.

 The man is clearly enjoying himself, despite these weighty reminders of the recent civil war.
 Later, on Instagram, he will post of his unique experience, "Awesome and awful at the same time."
 But in this moment of mixed emotions, the width of the grin on his face reveals that “awesome” most certainly has the upper hand.

-On one of the rusting hulls in large faded letters appears the name Karl Marx.
+On one of the rusting hulls in large faded letters the name Karl Marx appears.
 The idea of Marx washing up among wreckage so fascinated Portuguese artist Ana Guedes (1981) that she devoted the whole of her residency at De Fabriek to researching the sound of broken dreams.
 From this exploration, she developed a sound installation in which the acoustics of old wood are used to revive historical scores, providing a poetical journey through the past.

 In an earlier work, Untitled Records, Guedes also uses sound to play with history.
 Using double-armed turntables, Guedes mixes a selection of pop music from albums in her family's collection acquired during the 1960s, 1970s, and 1980s in Angola, Portugal, and Canada.
 The dates and signatures on the records refer to their date of purchase and are references not only to the geographical movement of her family, but also to the large-scale displacement that took place during the period.